 What if I don’t like my homestay family?

 If there is an issue with an aspect of your housing arrangement, it is always best to try to resolve this first with the family.
 Many times simply addressing an issue with the family is the best way to create a positive change.
 You are encouraged to talk to your faculty director if there is an on-going problem and he/she will be happy to talk to the family or mediate a conversation.

 Will my homestay family have internet access?

 The homestay families all have internet and the vast majority have wifi.
 If there is a problem with the internet or your ability to connect to it, there are many internet cafés around the city and in the residential neighborhoods that will allow you to connect to their wifi for a small fee.

-Due to the length of this academic program, there are no opportunities for internships or research.
+The short duration of this academic program does not allow opportunities for internships or research.